Duality and Stacking of Bosonic and Fermionic SPT Phases: Bosonic and fermionic SPT phases

 \subsection{Group cohomology invariants}

-The group cohomology invariants of the symmetry group provide a characterization of bosonic SPT phases and -- via the Jordan-Wigner transformation -- fermionic SPT phases as well \cite{fidkit}.
+The group cohomology invariants of the symmetry group provide a characterization of bosonic SPT phases and -- via the Jordan-Wigner transformation -- fermionic SPT phases as well \cite{FidkowskiKitaev}.

-Consider bosonic phases.
-The symmetry class of a bosonic system is specified by a group $\cG$ and a homomorphism $x:\cG\ra\ZZ_2$ encoding which elements are represented unitarily vs antiunitarily.
-The classification of bosonic SPT phases with symmetry $(\cG,x)$ is given by classes in the twisted cohomology group \cite{CGLW} These are group cochains $\omega:\cG\times\cG\ra U(1)$ satisfying the twisted cocycle condition\footnote{The $U(1)$ coefficients are written in additive notation, as $U(1)\simeq\RR/\ZZ$.}
+Consider bosonic SPT phases.
+The symmetry class of a bosonic system is specified by a group $\cG$ and a homomorphism $x:\cG\ra\ZZ_2$ that encodes which elements are represented unitarily versus antiunitarily.
+In this paper, we consider only finite symmetry groups.
+The classification of bosonic SPT phases with symmetry $(\cG,x)$ is given by classes in the twisted cohomology group \cite{CGLW} These are group cochains $\omega:\cG\times\cG\ra U(1)$ satisfying the twisted cocycle condition\footnote{The $U(1)$ coefficients of $\omega$ and the $\ZZ_2$ coefficients of $x$ are written in additive notation, as $U(1)\simeq\RR/\ZZ$ and $\ZZ_2=\{0,1\}$.}

 modulo twisted coboundaries (``gauge transformations'')

 The cohomology class $[\omega]$ may be interpreted physically as measuring the projectivity in the representation of the symmetry on the boundary \cite{Pollmann_2010, CGW_complete}.
 In this paper, we use a partial gauge fixing where $\omega(g,1)=\omega(1,g)=1$, a condition which is preserved by gauge transformations with $\lambda(1)=0$.